datastaxdevs/workshop-intro-quarkus-cassandra/README.md

 echo $DOCKER_LOGINID
 ```

 Next, let's generate the containerized image with the secrets as below.
-The key is to enable `quarkus.kubernetes-config.secrets.enabled` to `true` as below.

 ```
-./mvnw clean package -Dquarkus.container-image.build=true -Dquarkus.container-image.push=false -Dquarkus.container-image.group=$DOCKER_LOGINID -Dquarkus.container-runtime=docker -Dquarkus.kubernetes-config.secrets.enabled=true -DskipTests
+./mvnw clean package -Dquarkus.container-image.build=true -Dquarkus.container-image.push=false -Dquarkus.container-image.group=$DOCKER_LOGINID -DskipTests
 ```

-You may want to remove the actual values of secrets from the `application.properties` file as below before pushing the container image to a public registry.
+You may want to remove the actual values of `astra-username` and `astra-password` from the`application.properties` file as below before pushing the container image to a public registry.

 ```
 sed -i '/# TBD Below/,+4 d' ./target/classes/application.properties
-./mvnw package -Dquarkus.container-image.build=true -Dquarkus.container-image.push=true -Dquarkus.container-image.group=$DOCKER_LOGINID -Dquarkus.container-runtime=docker -Dquarkus.kubernetes-config.secrets.enabled=true -DskipTests
+./mvnw package -Dquarkus.container-image.build=true -Dquarkus.container-image.push=true -Dquarkus.container-image.group=$DOCKER_LOGINID -Dquarkus.kubernetes.deploy=true -DskipTests
 ```

-**Step H**: Let's stand up the application with the following command issued from the Gitpod terminal window.
+The result of this command will be that your application's container image is built, pushed to the registry, and then deployed on Kubernetes.
+The Quarkus Kubernetes extension generates all the necessary Kubernetes desriptors for you.

+Issue the following command in the Gitpod terminal window to look at the Kubernetes manifests that were automatically generated and applied to the cluster.

 ```
-kubectl apply -f target/kubernetes/kubernetes.yml
+gp open target/kubernetes/kubernetes.yml
 ```

-You should see the following output which indicates the deployment and the service being created. **You can ignore errors related to webhook.**
+You should see the following output which indicates the deployment and the service have been created. **You can ignore errors related to webhook.**

 ```
-service/quarkus-cassandra created
-deployment.apps/quarkus-cassandra created
+[INFO] [io.quarkus.container.image.jib.deployment.JibProcessor] Pushed container image xxx/quarkus-cassandra:0.01 (sha256:xxxxxx)

+[INFO] [io.quarkus.kubernetes.deployment.KubernetesDeployer] Deploying to kubernetes server: https://a.b.c.d:443/ in namespace: xxxx.
+[INFO] [io.quarkus.kubernetes.deployment.KubernetesDeployer] Applied: Service quarkus-cassandra.
+[INFO] [io.quarkus.kubernetes.deployment.KubernetesDeployer] Applied: Deployment quarkus-cassandra.
+[INFO] [io.quarkus.deployment.QuarkusAugmentor] Quarkus augmentation completed in 12904ms
 ```

 Running the command